khulnasoft/ml-station/README.md

 ## Support

-This project is maintained by [Benjamin Räthlein](https://twitter.com/gitworkflows), [Lukas Masuch](https://twitter.com/nxpkg), and [Jan Kalkan](https://www.linkedin.com/in/jan-kalkan-b5390284/).
+This project is maintained by [Nxpkg](https://twitter.com/gitworkflows), [Md Sulaiman](https://twitter.com/nxpkg), and [KhulnaSoft Lab](https://www.linkedin.com/in/jan-kalkan-b5390284/).
 Please understand that we won't be able to provide individual support via email.
 We also believe that help is much more valuable if it's shared publicly so that more people can benefit from it.

 | Type                     | Channel                                              |
 | ------------------------ | ------------------------------------------------------ |